 For existing buildings

-- An annual Fire Safety Statement needs to be submitted to Cumberland Council every year, within 12 months of your first Fire Safety Statement.
+- An annual Fire Safety Statement needs to be submitted to Cumberland City Council every year, within 12 months of your first Fire Safety Statement.

 - This will certify that a competent Fire Safety Practitioner has inspected each of the measures listed in the most recent Fire Safety Schedule, and that each measure operates to standards required.